turingschool/mod-0-curriculum/session4/index.md

 <div class="try-it">
   <h3>Try It (Break Out Rooms): Top Down Design (~15 minutes)</h3>
-  <p>IF at any point you run into problems with git - keep moving forward on the top down design part of this exercise.
+  <p>If at any point you run into problems with git - keep moving forward on the top down design part of this exercise.
 Come back to this and work through any issues with git/github after class.
 You will also get practice in your homework</p>
   <p>These steps do not need to be done in perfect order.
 Practice the workflow and the order of steps that you're comfortable with.</p>
   <p>Create a new directory called top_down_design_practice</p>
   <p>Open a new file (.txt format) in this directory and use decimal notation to write out your top down design appoach with the scenario you chose from your group.</p>